 The New York State law prohibits the recording of a person by audio or video, without his or her consent, in the course of any business or profession.

 In this section, you will find information on topics like:

 Are Recorded Conversations Admissible in Court in New York?

 The recorded conversations are admissible in court as long as the recording device was working at the time of the conversation.
 The location of the conversation does not have to be disclosed as long as it was legally recorded.

-You can download the law report to learn about recent ruling by the United States Court of Appeals for the Second Circuit has allowed an employee’s recorded conversation with her manager to be used as evidence in the trial.
+You can download the law report to learn about recent is it illegal to record someone in ny ruling by the United States Court of Appeals for the Second Circuit has allowed an employee’s recorded conversation with her manager to be used as evidence in the trial.
 The case involved an employer who fired the plaintiff because she had made recordings of conversations with her supervisor while on company time.